Novaur-Network/account/README.md

 # Nova Network?
 Yes, **Nova Network**.
 Nova Network is aimed to be a mostly private, closed source Nintendo Network custom replacement server, being studied and heavily rewritten based off of Pretendo Network open-source code.
 Technically, this is to be one of the first Pretendo Network alternatives (if you are mature enough to join it that is).

+__All original code credit goes to Pretendo Network.
+Please give them some love!__

 Original README.md below:

 # Account server